coderefinery/DEPRECATED-software-licensing/talk.md

 - Copyright is automatically attached to every novel expression of an idea (for a certain amount of years)
 - Software that you write is copyrighted by default
 - No person other than the creator has the right under copyright law to create "derivative works" (unless the license permits it)
+- You cannot put a copyright on an algorithm.
+Or can you?

 ---